Dear World Down Syndrome Day Supporter….

 See me as your equal and perfectly able

-to contribute to the conversation however I can and whatever the subject may be.
-Especially, no –always – if the subject is me.
+to contribute to the conversation in whatever way I can.
+Whatever the subject may be, especially, no –always – if the subject is me.

 Support research into my health so I can live well, like you.
 Stand up for my rights, remove all taboo.

 Help me learn new skills, give me roles to fulfill.
 I’m very keen to be active and not forced to sit still.

 Just imagine – with nothing to do, your days spent at home; you’d get bored very quickly and feel quite alone.